 As an architect and private pilot, I certainly love all things related to science and technology.
 Specifically, it fascinates me how mankind innovates new technology and deploys it in large-scale systems to solve complex problems.
 It equally amazes how quickly many of these systems, no matter how widespread and part of everyday life they once were, are forgotten once a new technology comes along.
 I grew up in the 1980’s and the examples that pertain to my generation include the well-oiled machinery that used to send millions of newspapers daily to everyone’s door step (especially in the days before computers) and the mammoth infrastructure needed to watch the skies for Soviet missiles and launch our response during the Cold War.
 Both are becoming obsolete (the last one thankfully) and websites like this one are starting to pop up to remember them.

-Add to this my love of aviation and maps, I guess this why this particular topic resonated with me.
+Add to this my love of aviation and maps, I guess this why the Low Frequency Radio Range resonated with me.
 The US government spent the equivalent of billions of dollars to develop hundreds of these (at the time) state of the art stations, thousands of people were involved in their engineering, manufacturing, construction and training.
 The public often read about in the papers and coined a popular phrase, there was even a board game!
 Every sizable town had one somewhere with its antennae visible on the horizon from a wide area.
 It was the radio equivalent of a system of lighthouses, safely seeing a generation of pilots to their destinations and it enabled one of the key aspects of modern travel we take for granted: travelling anywhere and anytime we want, rain or shine.
 There are many stories that part of this huge human and financial investment that are now forgotten.

 Finally, although there is great coverage of the other aspects of the Golden Age of Air Travel (e.g. airway beacons, lost airports, the many fabulous planes of the time, etc.) there was little coverage of this system.
 This system sent it last signals half a century ago; however, in scattered sites all across the country, and possibly even in our backyards (and for a lucky few people this is literally true) the remnants of these stations tell this tale.
 Especially as we are now losing the last generation of pilots that had firsthand experience with it, I thought it was worth a few moments of my life to create a site that can keep this story alive for anyone who wants to know.